-You might remember seeing the bright orange Ford Focus Electric prototype running around a track and being driven by your favorite celebrities during the Green Car Challenge on “The Jay Leno Show” last year.
-Now, you will be able to see the same vehicle permanently plugged in at the Petersen Automotive Museum in Los Angeles.
+So you might remember seeing the bright orange Ford Focus Electric prototype.
+All running around a track.
+Also being driven by your favorite celebrities during the Green Car Challenge on “The Jay Leno Show” last year.
+Now, you will be able to see the same vehicle permanently plugged in.
+Located at the Petersen Automotive Museum in Los Angeles.

-Today, Ford officially handed the museum the keys to one of two Focus Electric prototypes used during the show’s Green Car Challenge segment.
+Today, Ford officially handed the museum the keys.
+The keys to one of two Focus Electric prototypes used during the show’s Green Car Challenge segment.

-Based on the European five-door production Focus ST, the racing prototype was specifically designed for “The Jay Leno Show” and used throughout the 2010 season.
-Tuned to perform on a racetrack, the Focus Electric was outfitted with Recaro racing seats, a full roll cage, five-point racing harness and an eye-catching Electric Orange paint scheme.
+This version is based on the European five-door production Focus ST. So it’s got the racing prototype.
+It was specifically designed for “The Jay Leno Show” and used throughout the 2010 season.
+Tuned to perform on a racetrack, the Focus Electric was outfitted with Recaro racing seats.
+As well as a full roll cage and five-point racing harness.
+Finally an eye-catching Electric Orange paint scheme.

 Actress Drew Barrymore was the first celebrity guest to accept the show’s racing challenge.
-Other participants included Steve Carell, Arnold Schwarzenegger, Sheryl Crow, Serena Williams, Rush Limbaugh and more.
-Dr. Phil McGraw ended up having the fastest lap of all the celebrities to drive the vehicle.
+Other participants included Steve Carell, Arnold Schwarzenegger and Sheryl Crow.
+Also Serena Williams, Rush Limbaugh and more.
+Most noteworthy, Dr. Phil McGraw ended up having the fastest lap.
+Yes folks, of all the celebrities to drive the vehicle.

-The Focus Electric will now be the featured vehicle in the museum’s permanent Alternative Power exhibit.
-The display highlights vehicles that feature engineering solutions outside of the standard gasoline-fueled internal combustion engine.
-Some of the other alternative-fuel vehicles in the exhibit include an electric car built in 1897, a wood-burning truck and the 1974 Dutcher – a steam-powered car on loan to the Petersen from Jay Leno.
+In addition, the Focus Electric is featured vehicle in the museum’s permanent Alternative Power exhibit.
+Also, the display highlights vehicles that feature engineering solutions.
+All outside of the standard gasoline-fueled internal combustion engine.
+Some of the other alternative-fuel vehicles in the exhibit include an electric car built in 1897 and a wood-burning truck and the 1974 Dutcher.
+In addition, a steam-powered car on loan to the Petersen from Jay Leno.

-“We are excited to add the Ford Focus Electric to our collection,” said Buddy Pepp, Petersen Automotive Museum executive director.
-“It is a historically significant car on many levels.
-Not only is this prototype Ford Motor Company’s first all-electric passenger car, but it also has a local Hollywood connection.
-Vehicles like this reflect our mission to explore and present the history of the automobile and its impact on American life and culture using Los Angeles as the prime example.”
+In conclusion, Buddy Pepp, Petersen Automotive Museum executive director and knows it’s a historically significant car on many levels.
+Not only is this prototype Ford Motor Company’s first all-electric passenger car.
+However it also has a local Hollywood connection.
+Vehicles like this reflect our mission to explore and present the history of the automobile.
+Finally, its impact on American life and culture.
+Therefore they are using Los Angeles as the prime example.